daz4126/Nanny-State/README.md

 }
 ```

-If we write a transformer function that doubles the count, then we only need to return an object that shows the new value of the 'count' property, like so:
+If we write a transformer function that doubles the count, then we only need to return an object that shows the new value of the 'count' property:

 ```javascript
 const double = state => ({ count: state.count * 2})
 ```

-We can also use destructuring to only use the parts of the state we require in the parameter as well:
+We can also destructure the state object in the parameter so that it only references properties required by the transformer function:

 ```javascript
 const double = { count } = ({ count: count * 2})